jenniferbuz/sci_coding/lessons/lesson0/README.md

 #.bash_profile .bashrc
 ```

-Your `.bashrc` lets you customize your local bash shell (i.e. on your computer), and your `.bash_profile` lets you customize your remote bash shell (i.e. one that you ssh to).
+My home directory has a `.bashrc` and a `.bash_profile` in it (it is ok if you do not have these, we will work with them in the next lesson).
+The `.bashrc` lets you customize your local bash shell (i.e. on your computer), and your `.bash_profile` lets you customize your remote bash shell (i.e. one that you ssh to).
 We won't worry about them for now.

 Let's make a directory that we can practice in.
 We do this with the **mkdir** (make directory) command.
 I will call mine `test`.